LISTS OF STANDARDS OF TR EEU 044/2017 "ON SAFETY OF PACKAGED DRINKING WATER, INCLUDING NATURAL MINERAL WATER" ARE APPROVED.

 TRANSITIONAL PROVISIONS OF TR EEU 044/2017 "ON SAFETY OF PACKAGED DRINKING WATER, INCLUDING NATURAL MINERAL WATER" ARE PUBLISHED.NEWS_ARCHIVE

-CONCLUSION ABOUT DUAL PURPOSE OF GOODS (CONCLUSION OF FSTEC, EKSKONT)
+DUAL USE CONCLUSION (CONCLUSION OF FSTEC, EKSKONT)

 What kind of document is it?